 - Cookie cutters: you can use any cookie cutter you want.
 Besides the regular round cookie cutter used for sandwich cookies, I also use flowers and stars.
 Metal or plastic cutters both work fine.

 - Thickness: how thick you roll the dough depends on what you want to bake.
-For filled cookies such as these ones, I suggest no more than ½ inch.
-If you want single cookies like the image below, I say up to 1-inch is fine.
+I suggest no more than ½ inch for filled cookies such as these ones.
+If you want single cookies, I say up to 1 inch is fine.

 Sonia says